Ktot0/Statistics/week5/README.md

 2. Illustrate the difference between "mathematical convergence" and "convergence" in probability.

+* #### Convergence in probability:

+    Convergence in probability is the type of convergence established by the weak law of large numbers.
+Two random variables are "close to each other" if there is a high probability that their difference is very small.

+* #### Convergence in distribution:
+    Convergence in distribution is the weakest form of convergence since it is implied by all other types of convergence but is very frequently used in practice.
+Using this mode of convergence we expect the model to become more accurate for each next outcome of a random experiment.

-3. Illustrate the differences between Descriptive Statistics and Inferential Statistics and the role of probability and probability distributions
+3. Illustrate the differences between Descriptive Statistics and Inferential Statistics and the role of probability and probability distributions.

+* #### Descriptive statistics:
+    Descriptive statistics allow us to summarize data in a more transparent way.
+It can not provide a prevision of future behaviours based on data analysis.
+Typically, Measures of central tendency and Measures of spread are used to describe data.

+* #### Inferential statistics:
+    Inferential statistics are techniques that allow us to use samples to make generalizations about the populations when it is not feasible to gather or analyse the whole population.
+The chosen sample needs to represent correctly the entire population.

 ### App